maths/moodle-qtype_stack/doc/en/Authoring/Errors.md

-# Validation errors and what you cannot do
+# Authoring validation errors

-This document aims to explain certain errors that may appear during validation/saving of a question.
-Some of these errors might be new and appear during upgrades, and break, previously functional materials.
+This document aims to explain certain errors that may appear during authoring, specifically during validation/saving of a question.
+We are constantly improving the error trapping for question authors and so some of these errors might be new and appear during upgrades, and break, previously functional materials.

+In some cases we have good reasons for now preventing actions which may have been permitted in the past.
-In some cases that apply to actions one just cannot do and in others one can do things differently to lift the suspicions of the validation system.
+For some situations one can do things differently to lift the suspicions of the validation system.

+Summary of advice.

+1. Do not attempt to redefine function names or constants which are already defined as part of Maxima.
+2. Avoid using the same name for functions and variables.
+3. Avoid complex substitutions.
+4. Do not attempt to redefine the variables which are the names of inputs.

 ## Forbidden functions and variables